microsoft/superbenchmark/README.md

 SuperBench is a benchmarking and diagnosis tool for AI infrastructure, which supports:
 * Comprehensive AI infrastructure validation
-    * Distribute validation tools to validate hundreds or thousands of severs automatically
+    * Distributed validation tools to validate hundreds or thousands of servers automatically
     * Consider both raw hardware and E2E model performance with ML workload patterns
     * Provide a fast and accurate way to detect and locate hardware problems
     * Performance/Quality Gates for hardware and system release